alexiscotel/akeneo-docga-connector/README.md

 # DocgaExtendedAttributeTypeBundle

 Provides new attributes types for Akeneo PIM CE and EE:
-- TextCollection: this attribute type can store an ordered collection of strings or URLs.
+- docga: this attribute type can store an ordered collection of strings or URLs.

 ![DocGa - Attribut Akeneo](src/Resources/public/images/logo.png)